About the Journal

 b) Authors may choose to remain anonymous (i.e., masked) or attributed (i.e., known);

-c) Referees may choose to remain anonymous or attributed for the authors and/or the public;
+c) Referees may choose to remain anonymous or be attributed to the authors and/or the public;

-e) DPJ Main Editors can submit their manuscripts for peer-review publications.
-However, to avoid a conflict of interest or its appearance, they have to submit their peer-reviewed manuscripts using a newly created pseudonym DPJ account.
-They should remain anonymous for the other Main Editors, all Managing Editors signed to their manuscript, and external reviewers, if and until their paper is accepted.
-The rest of the Main Editors, the assigned Managing Editors, and the external reviewers should remain blind with the regard to the real authorship of the manuscript.
-Thus, this policy precludes collaboration of ALL DPJ Main Editors on a peer-review article, while collaboration of fewer than all is possible.
+e) DPJ Main Editors can submit their manuscripts for peer-reviewed publications.
+However, to avoid a conflict of interest or its appearance, they must submit their peer-reviewed manuscripts under a newly created pseudonym DPJ account.
+They should remain anonymous to the other Main Editors, all Managing Editors who signed their manuscript, and external reviewers, if and until their paper is accepted.
+The rest of the Main Editors, the assigned Managing Editors, and the external reviewers should remain blind with regard to the real authorship of the manuscript.
+Thus, this policy precludes collaboration by ALL DPJ Main Editors on a peer-reviewed article, while collaboration by fewer than all is possible.

 Part III.
-Authors’ disagreements and conflicts with Managing Editors’ decision about their manuscript
+Authors’ disagreements and conflicts with the Managing Editors’ decision about their manuscript

-First, let us state that it should be expected by DPJ that authors may legitimately disagree with DPJ Managing Editors decisions about the fate of their manuscripts and/or concrete recommendations.
-These disagreements are common and normal both as embedded in the logic of peer-review process and in personal experience of scholars.
-Although it may feel personal at times, there is nothing personal in these growing disagreements: scholars often view each other scholarship differently and disagreeably.
-The differences of how these natural disagreements are handled in DPJ is that, in contrast to many other academic journals, we have a public forum where authors can share their grievances and we can discuss these issues as an academic community.
+First, let us state that it should be expected by DPJ that authors may legitimately disagree with DPJ Managing Editors' decisions about the fate of their manuscripts and/or concrete recommendations.
+These disagreements are common and normal, both as embedded in the logic of the peer-review process and in the personal experience of scholars.
+Although it may feel personal at times, there is nothing personal in these growing disagreements: scholars often view each other's scholarship differently and disagreeably.
+The differences in how these natural disagreements are handled in DPJ are that, unlike many other academic journals, we have a public forum where authors can share their grievances, and we can discuss these issues as an academic community.
 Also, we (i.e., DPJ community) are concerned about an imbalance of power between the authors (on the one side) and Managing Editors and external reviewers (on the other side) embedded in the current peer-review process in favor of the second side.
-To address this structural problem of the power imbalance we appoint a Main Editor to represent the author(s)’s voice on the Managing Editors Team.
-We hope that this appointment could help to develop better — more respectful, democratic, meaningful, and dialogic — peer-review journal practices.
+To address this structural problem of the power imbalance, we appoint a Main Editor to represent the author(s)’s voice on the Managing Editors Team.
+We hope that this appointment could help to develop better, more respectful, democratic, meaningful, and dialogic peer-review journal practices.

 Second, Managing Editors should have a legitimate right to overrule judgments of external reviewers.
-The Editorial decision about the fate of the manuscript is formed the independent authorial judgments by the Managing Editors Team, assigned to a submitted manuscript, informed by external reviews.
-It is NOT a result of a mechanical counting how many external reviewers are “PRO” or “AGAINST.”
+The Editorial decision about the fate of the manuscript is formed by the independent authorial judgments of the Managing Editors Team, assigned to a submitted manuscript, informed by external reviews.
+It is NOT a result of a mechanical counting of how many external reviewers are “PRO” or “AGAINST,” but rather is based on the MET's authorial judgments informed by the external reviews.

-Third, the final authority and responsibility for the manuscript belongs to the DPJ authors who may decide to accept or reject some or all of the judgments and suggestions proposed by the Managing Editors and/or external reviewers.
-The suggestions of the Managing Editors and reviewers are just merely potential direction for the authors to consider in the effort of producing a high quality manuscript and NOT conditions for publications.
+Third, the final authority and responsibility for the manuscript belongs to the DPJ authors, who may decide to accept or reject some or all of the judgments and suggestions proposed by the Managing Editors and/or external reviewers.
+The suggestions of the Managing Editors and reviewers are merely potential directions for the authors to consider in their efforts to produce a high-quality manuscript and NOT conditions for publication.
 When authors choose to disagree with the Managing Editors and/or external reviewers, their justifications for their decisions can be very helpful for the Managing Editors and the external reviewers of the revised manuscript.

-Fourth, although the final authority for the manuscript belongs to the DPJ authors, the final authority for publication of the manuscript in DPJ belongs to the DPJ Managing Editors.
+Fourth, although the final authority for the manuscript lies with the DPJ authors, the final authority for publication in DPJ lies with the DPJ Managing Editors.

 The following policy addresses possible diverse conflicts between the Third and the Fourth points: